-November 8, 2017
+- November 8, 2017

-E-mail your completed form to firstname.lastname@example.org or drop it off/use postal mail to Volunteer Coordinator at 110 W. Main Street, Carrboro, NC 27510.
-Should you have any questions, feel free to contact our Volunteer Coordinator at 919-929-6380, ext.
+E-mail your completed form to firstname.lastname@example.org or drop it off/use postal mail to Volunteer Office at 110 W. Main Street, Carrboro, NC 27510.
+Should you have any questions, feel free to contact our Volunteer Office at 919-929-6380, ext.
 30.

 Once you have been through orientation, you may be contacted for further information to help match you to an opening.
 Once a possible match is identified, you will be contacted directly by someone in the relevant department to get your volunteer efforts underway.
 With our thanks!